iliakan/javascript-book/en/01-basics/03-functions-declarations-and-expressions.md

 ## Function is a value

-A function in javascript is a regular value.
+A function in JavaScript is a regular value.
 We could even output it:

 [js run]
 function f() { alert(1) }